ian0411/Ionic-MeteorCLI-WhatsApp/manuals/templates/step9.md

 Next steps:

 * If you'd like to deploy this app to a production server, we recommend you check out Meteor Galaxy, the cloud service for [https://www.meteor.com/hosting](hosting and managing Meteor apps).
-* Check out [https://www.meteor.com/](https://www.meteor.com/) for many more resources
+* Check out [https://www.meteor.com/](https://www.meteor.com/) for many more resources.
-* Go to [http://angular-meteor.com/](http://angular-meteor.com/) and check out the [advanced tutorial](http://angular-meteor.com/tutorials/angular1/bootstrapping)
+* Go to [http://angular-meteor.com/](http://angular-meteor.com/) and check out the [advanced tutorial with Angular 1](https://angular-meteor.com/tutorials/socially/angular1/bootstrap) or [advanced tutorial with Angular 2](https://angular-meteor.com/tutorials/socially/angular2/bootstrap).